 In many cities in the U.S, the price per sq. ft. may contrast sharply.

-Presently a commercial property investment may be quite affordable due to a slowdown in the real estate sector.
+Presently, a commercial property investment may be quite affordable because of a slowdown in the real estate sector.

 Can Foreigners Buy Property in the United States?